Skip to content

 Include an LLM-as-judge paper to test judge design and agreement assumptions.
 Signals: LLM-as-judge + expert verification.
 Focus: auroc.
 Abstract: This paper focuses on RuleForge's architecture and operational deployment.

 Include an LLM-as-judge paper to test judge design and agreement assumptions.
-Signals: LLM-as-judge + pairwise preferences.
-Abstract: Experiments on a text-only corpus of classical English literature demonstrate improvements.
+Signals: LLM-as-judge.
+Focus: precision.
+Abstract: However, common evaluation approaches, like LLM-as-a-judge, do not indicate when a decision.

 Known Limitations